namitgarg/multi/sites/all/modules/custom/metatag_import_export/README.txt

 Configuration
 -------------

- * Configure user permissions in Administration » People » Permissions:
+Configure user permissions in Administration >> People >> Permissions:
-   Metatag Bulk Uploader  - Select the roles you want to give permission to
+    * Metatag Import  - Select the roles you want to give permission to import Metatags using the module.
-                            upload Metatags Using Metatag Bulk Uploader Module.
+    * Metatag Export  - Select the roles you want to give permission to export Metatags using the module.>